Multi-Sample Prompting and Actor-Critic Prompt Optimization for Diverse Synthetic Data Generation: Results

 We compared standard multi-sample generation (synthetic\_20) with PACE-optimized multi-sample generation (synthetic\_20\_pace).

-The impact of PACE optimization on synthetic data quality varies significantly across classification tasks.
-For diversity (Table \ref{tab:rq2_diversity}), PACE consistently improves phrase-level diversity with lower INGF values across all tasks (10-19\% reduction), indicating less repetitive phrasing.
+The impact of PACE optimization on synthetic data quality varies across classification tasks (Table~\ref{tab:rq2}).
+For diversity, PACE consistently improves phrase-level diversity with lower INGF values across all tasks (10--19\% reduction), indicating less repetitive phrasing.
 However, its effect on semantic diversity (APS) is minimal, with only slight improvements in two tasks.
-Regarding utility (Table \ref{tab:rq2_utility}), PACE produces mixed results: it dramatically improves classification performance for Functional requirements (F1-score increase of 32.5 percentage points) and moderately improves Quality classification (1.9 percentage point gain in F1-score).
+Regarding utility, PACE produces mixed results: it dramatically improves classification performance for Functional requirements (F1-score increase of 32.5 percentage points) and moderately improves Quality classification (1.9 percentage point gain).
 However, it negatively impacts Security and Defects classification performance, with F1-score decreases of 4.5 and 7.8 percentage points respectively.
-These findings suggest that while PACE consistently enhances linguistic diversity based on its cosine distance objective, its impact on the utility of synthetic data for downstream classification is task-dependent, with certain classification tasks benefiting substantially while others experience performance degradation.
+These findings suggest that while PACE consistently enhances lexical diversity based on its cosine distance objective, its impact on downstream classification utility is task-dependent.